Blake Farber

-His most notable works include internationally successful music videos for artists such as Beyonce, Anitta and Emis Killa.
+His most notable works include internationally successful music videos for artists such as Beyonce and Emis Killa.
 His filmography can be seen on blakefarber.com, his official website.

 Blake is currently in development of his debut feature film, Siren Song.

 Early life

 Farber was born in New York City on June 26, 1985, to Robert Farber and Judith Farber both proficient fine-art photographers in the industry.
 He played guitar for the Punk Rock band Olde York where they released a number of albums and world tours.
 Something from being a musician/photographer where he realised early that his passion was filmmaking.
 After, Farber turned to freelance work as a director.

 An avid traveler, he divides his time between his homes in New York City and São Paulo, Brazil.

 In an interview, Farber stated : “Perfection is never self liked…”

 Career

 Farber began his directing career at the age of 16 where he created many noteworthy music videos and commercials.
 He has since individually directed for brands such as Nike, Apple, Pepsi, Guinness, Olympics, Toyota, etc. to name a few.

 In 2019, Farber founded his own production company, Panna Milon Pictures.
 As of 2022, he is now writing and developing his first feature film, Siren Song, based on his adventures as a journeyman visual artist.